Cancer Prevention must start at home

 Furthermore, our Governments adopt conflicting standards.
 A mineral supplement to be taken orally is illegal until you can prove it safe and of benefit.
 However, the same mineral ingredient in a lotion for your skin that will still reach your blood stream is deemed perfectly safe until you or I prove otherwise.

 Quite properly Euro MPs decided certain ingredients should definitely be sidelined.
 The REACH bill was passed.
 However that is not quite how Brussels works.
 Nothing is ever that simple.
 First the Commissioners have to approve it.
 However, they were extensively lobbied and decided that the EMPs should reconsider their decision.
 Result: Mess.
-(Although, thankfully, there is a feeling that REACH will be adopted one day soonish).
+(REACH will take perhaps 15 years to implement).

 Some MPs jump up and down, write articles and make speeches.
 But we still have toxic ingredients all around us in the UK.
 And in a number of cases, the companies bringing these potentially harmful ingredients to our supermarket shelves are the very same ones funding some of our leading universities, professors, charities and their cancer drug research.